gpwclark/github-action-play/README.md

 # Github Action Play

-To create a merge/tag workflow for release builds but only with tags and on main
+To create a merge/tag workflow for release builds but only with tags and on main.

-Verify tag from Cargo.toml
+Verify tag from Cargo.toml.

-Then use output of that verification to tag main
+Then use output of that verification to tag main.